tegarimansyah/vuepress-base-config/readme.md

-# Tegar's Vue Base Config
+# Tegar's Vuepress Base Config

 You can clone and create your own blog using this configuration.